keu/docs/astro/airflow-api.md

 :::info

-Note that this token is only valid for 24 hours.
+The token is only valid for 24 hours.
 If you need to call the Airflow API only once, you can retrieve a single 24-hour access token at `https://cloud.astronomer.io/token` in the Cloud UI.

 If you've configured a [CI/CD process](ci-cd.md) and you want to avoid generating an access token manually, Astronomer recommends that you automate the API request to generate a new access token.